TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TSFE/Index.rst

 Get current base URL
 --------------------

-It used to be possible to get the baseUrl configuration (from TypoScript config.baseURL) with the :php:`TSFE` :php:`baseURL` property.
+It used to be possible to get the base URL configuration (from TypoScript config.baseURL) with the :php:`TSFE` :php:`baseURL` property.
 The property is now protected and deprecated since TYPO3 v12.
 Already in earlier version, site configuration should be used to get the base URL